peleg-development/peleg-notify/README.md

 ---

 ## License
-This resource is open-source and available under the MIT license.
+This resource is open-source and available under the GPL license.